CuriousCod/BeatSaberTrackManager/README.md

 Lists all downloaded custom tracks and allows downloading videos for the MVP(https://github.com/rie-kumar/MusicVideoPlayer) mod without booting up Beat Saber.
 MVP video.json file generation and auto offset are included.

 <h3>Installation:</h3>

 - Unzip release, run BSTM.exe
-- To display tracks choose File -> Select CustomLevels Folder -> Choose your CustomLevels folder
+- To display tracks choose File, Select CustomLevels Folder, Choose your CustomLevels folder
 - If you want to use fast auto offset, add a copy of ffmpeg.exe to the same folder as BSTM.exe.

 <h3>Notes:</h3>

 - Application is currently adjusted for the MVP v1.10.0 version.
 - Auto offset has two options: fast and normal
   - Normal is the same the one in MVP mod